ml895/HRS-Bot-Geo/HRSBotGeoFinalReport.md

 |[15](#experiment-15)|3|4.5|Yes|27 NTU (at 1 hr)| With inserted, flat surfaced sedimentation tank bottom to observe floc buildup|
 |[16](#experiment-16)|3|4.5|Yes|22 NTU|With conical sedimentation tank bottom, flocs are still building up|

-The HRS Summer 2018 experiments confirm that a flat and conical bottom cause floc buildup.
+The HRS Summer 2018 experiments confirm that a flat and conical bottom cause floc buildup, pictured in Figure 2.
 It also confirms that an upflow velocity of 3 mm/s and a coagulant dosage of 4.5 mg/L are optimal parameters for high rate sedimentation.
 These parameters are used in the current High Rate Sedimentation Bottom Geometry Team methods.

 ![Conical Insert 1](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ConicalBottom.jpg)
 ![Conical Insert 1](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/conicalbottom2.png)
-**Figure 1: Conical filter insert by HRS Summer 2018.**
+**Figure 2: Conical filter insert by HRS Summer 2018.**

-A previous Fluoride team proposed another change in the bottom geometry in which the bottom of the tube was cut at an angle and the bottom was closed except for a small part at the longest part of the tube for the inflow.
+A previous Fluoride team proposed another change in the bottom geometry in which the bottom of the tube was cut at an angle and the bottom was closed except for a small part at the longest part of the tube for the inflow, pictured in Figure 3.
 The tube was essentially "squished" at the bottom such that the cross sectional areas are more rectangular than circular.
 This prevents flocs from locking together in a ring and causing buildup at the bottom.
 The stream of water broke up the buildup and allowed flocs to recirculate in the tube settler.

-![Sliced tube bottom geometry](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/TriSedTank.jpeg) **Figure 2: Sliced tube bottom geometry by previous Fluoride team.
+![Sliced tube bottom geometry](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/TriSedTank.jpeg) **Figure 3: Sliced tube bottom geometry by previous Fluoride team.
 Click [this link](https://www.youtube.com/watch?v=EajLuP6eX9w&feature=youtu.be) for a video of the sedimentation tank.**

 ## Methods
 The main focus of the High Rate Sedimentation Bottom Geometry team was floc blanket stability through the modification of shape of the bottom of the tube settler.
 Hence, the independent variable of the experiments conducted by the team was the shape of the bottom and the dependent variable was the floc blanket performance and stability.
 Critical controlled variables were the flow rate, coagulant dose, and influent turbidity.

 The flow rate through the system was calculated in accordance to the desired up-flow velocity of 3 mm/s, as determined by the work conducted by the High Rate Sedimentation Team in the summer of 2018.
-The tube settler had an inner diameter of 1 inch, so the formula dV/dt=pi*r^2*dh/dt was used to determine that a flow rate of 90 mL/min was appropriate for the experiment.
+The tube settler had an inner diameter of 1 inch, so the formula dV/dt=pi*(r^2)(dh/dt) was used to determine that a flow rate of 90 mL/min was appropriate for the experiment.
 A coagulant dose of 4.2 mg/L was chosen by the High Rate Sedimentation Bottom Geometry Team to ensure coagulant was not a limiting factor in the system.
 Finally, the influent turbidity chosen was 100 NTU which is the standardized influent turbidity for the AguaClara High Rate Sedimentation teams.

 The data utilized to compare and analyze the performance of the filter insert was the effluent turbidity as it provided comparable values to determine the floc blanket performance and stability.
 The minimum effluent NTU would directly correlate with the performance, with lower values indicating better performance.
 Additionally, the floc blanket stability would be determined by the time it takes for the effluent turbidity to start increasing after reaching the maximum removal, as the longer the time it takes for the turbidity to increase, the more stable the blanket would be.

 ### Experimental Apparatus

   ![HRS Bottom Geometry Apparatus](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ExperimentalApparatus.PNG)
-**Figure 3: High Rate Sedimentation Fall 2018 apparatus.**
+**Figure 4: High Rate Sedimentation Fall 2018 apparatus.**

 As shown in the figure above, the overall experimental setup consists of a flocculator, clay and coagulant reservoirs, a tube settler, and four distinct pumps.
 The first pump controls the water flow throughout the system with the flow rate set manually.
-The second pump is controlled by ProCoDA with the use of PID Control to dose clay into the system to create 100 NTU influent water.
+The second pump is controlled by ProCoDA with the use of PID Control to dose clay into the system to maintain the influent turbidity at 100 NTU.
 The third pump is used to control the coagulant dose and is also set manually.
 The final pump is used to pump effluent out of the floc weir to prevent the buildup of too many flocs.

 ### Procedure
 The procedure of setting up the HRS Bottom Geometry experimental apparatus is detailed below.

 1. Use Python coagulant dosing calculations to determine the required coagulant pump speed for the desired coagulant dosage.
+This code can be found in the manual at the bottom of this report.
 2. Check all valves and connections to make sure desired pathways are clear and undesired pathways are blocked.
 3. Verify all influent, effluent, and coagulant pumps are set to desired experimental flow rates.
 4. Turn on influent pump to fill sedimentation tank with clean water.